Hyunmoo-3: Design and development

-Hyunmoo-3 bears no resemblance to the previous Hyunmoo SSM, which were improved versions of Nike Hercules surface-to-air missiles that were converted into short-range high-speed surface-to-surface ballistic missiles in response to North Korea's Scud-B and Nodong-1 missile threats.
+Despite the name, the Hyunmoo-3 bears no resemblance to the previous Hyunmoo SSM, which were improved versions of Nike Hercules surface-to-air missiles that were converted into short-range high-speed surface-to-surface ballistic missiles in response to North Korea's Scud-B and Nodong-1 missile threats.
 Instead, the new missile's designs are strikingly similar to the United States Tomahawk cruise missile.
 It is powered by a turbofan engine, and has a maximum payload of 500 kg of conventional explosive.
 The guidance systems consist of inertial guidance system and global positioning system.

+Variants

 Hyunmoo-3A, which was nicknamed "Eagle-1" (독수리-1) during the testing, has a range of 500 km, while Hyunmoo-3B, nicknamed "Eagle-2" (독수리-2) Cheonryong (천룡 순항 미사일), has a range of 1000 km.
 Hyunmoo-3C, or "Eagle-3" (독수리-3), will be capable of striking its target up to 1500 km away.
 This is a significant improvement from Hyunmoo I which had a range of 180 km and Hyunmoo-2A, which only has a range of 300 km, both of which were ballistic and not cruise missiles.

-Sejong the Great-class destroyers and KSS-III-class submarines will be equipped with these Chonryong submarine-launched cruise missiles inside their vertical launching system (K-VLS).
+Sejong the Great-class destroyers and KSS-III-class submarines will be equipped with these Chonryong submarine-launched cruise missiles inside their K-VLS cells.

 A Hyunmoo-3B air-launched cruise missile with over 500 km range exists and it is called Boramae.

-A cruise missile called the Haeseong III is designed to be launched underwater from submarines.
+A submarine-launched cruise missile called the Haeseong III is designed to be launched underwater from submarines.
 It is actually the designation for the Hyunmoo-3 cruise missile when launched from a submarine and is unrelated to the SSM-700K Haeseong missile design.